Tips for Putting Items in Your Car During Transport

 This is exploiting the “junk in the trunk” loophole that few auto shippers really care about unless you’re shipping a set of free weights ranging from five to fifty pounds.
 A few items in the trunk of the vehicle shouldn’t cause anyone concern and you should be just fine shipping it.

-Remember how we said overweight trucks are subject to inspection if they weight over the maximum?
+Remember how we said overweight trucks are subject to inspection if they weigh over the maximum limit?
 Keep that in mind.
-You want to only ship things that are light and fluffy – bowling balls, weight sets, TV’s and furniture need not apply.
+You want to only ship things that are light and fluffy (so bowling balls, weight sets, TV’s and furniture need not apply).
 Keep the items you place in your vehicle light and easy to move – if it does need to be removed, you don’t want to sit there trying to pull it out for an hour.
-You should keep what you place in the trunk restricted to things such as linens, clothes, pillows and other fluffy, airy things.
+You should keep what you place in the trunk restricted to things such as linens, clothes, pillows, and other fluffy, airy things.

 Items in the trunk of a vehicle being shipped might get around some loopholes, but it doesn’t mean your goods are going to be insured in any way.
 As far as the carrier’s concerned, that trunk is empty, even if it’s not, and therefore they have no obligation to insure items that aren’t your car because that’s not how insurance works.